 The story of tea is older than our memories, and its true origins are shrouded in mystery.
 Travel to the border areas between India and China, the ancestral homeland of the camellia sinensis, and you will find truly ancient tea trees, some up to 1,700 years old.
-These plants have been harvested for as long as local people can remember and their leaves have shaped the course of history.
+These plants have been harvested for as long as local people can remember.

-As with any good mystery, all sorts of colourful legends have sprung up surrounding the beginnings of tea drinking and tea culture.
-One legend, from around 5,000 years ago, describes how Emperor Shen Nung, Second Divine Emperor and Celestial God (also venerated as the Father of Chinese Medicine), took an afternoon nap.
+As with any good mystery, all sorts of colourful legends surround the beginnings of tea drinking and tea culture.
+One legend, from around 5,000 years ago, describes how the Second Divine Emperor and Celestial God Shen Nung (also venerated as the Father of Chinese Medicine), took an afternoon nap.
 Upon waking from his slumber, he saw that a few tea leaves had blown into his cup of boiling water.
-He tasted the liquor and immediately decreed that all his subjects should regularly drink this infusion for good of their health.
-It is also said that he discovered the benefits of tea after using it as an antidote to some of the poisonous herbs he had tried in his study of medicinal plants.
+He tasted the liquor and immediately decreed that all his subjects should regularly drink this infusion for their health.

 In time, tea became closely associated with Buddhism as a useful tonic for staying awake whilst spending long hours meditating, and even as an 'elixir' of life and immortality.
 Legend has it that in 53 BC a Buddhist monk named Wu Li Zhen planted the first true tea garden, beside a particularly fragrant spring on Mengding Mountain.
 The story goes that the emperor of that time loved the tea so much that it became one of the famous Tribute Tea Gardens.

 Lu Yu’s influence continued into the Song dynasty (960-1279 AD) by which time tea drinking was a highly sophisticated pastime enjoyed with exquisite tea ware and associated with poetry, art and music.
-At this time the tea leaves were ground into a powder then whipped into a froth (there were competitions for who could create the best froth).
-Later, tea leaves began to be used whole, as they are today.
-The Song era also saw the flourishing of tea houses and of tea being enjoyed as part of everyday public life.
+The Song era also saw the flourishing of tea houses and the enjoyment of tea in everyday public life.